Hip Dysplasia: The silent condition

 DDH is a condition in which the femoral head (or hip ball) has an abnormal relationship to the socket of the hip and ranges from partial to complete hip dislocation to instability where the femoral head regularly moves in and out of the hip socket.

 The term also includes an array of abnormalities that may only show up on ultrasound or x-ray that reflect the inadequate formation of the hip socket.
-Early detection of Hip Dysplasia is vital as it’s the most common cause of hip arthritis in adults.
+Early detection of Hip Dysplasia is vital as its the most common cause of hip arthritis in adults.

 What are the statistics?